Jack runs into the Waldorf lobby and straight to me.

 “And I just told the Cardinal that you like slumming at the Chelsea.”

-He hugs me and whispers in my ear what he’ll do for me.
+He hugs me and whispers in my ear what he will do for me.

 Aaron and Paul are watching our interaction.
 They come over when we’re done hugging.